mikkorautiainen/fasttext-decrapifier/README.md

 &nbsp;
 # Data and fastText

-The vanilla code expects the following files in the project root:
+The code expects the following files to be in the project root:
    1. fastText executable
    2. word vectors in bin-format
    3. word vectors in vec-format

 &nbsp;
-You can symbolic link your files located elsewhere to the project root like so:
+You can symbolically link your files located elsewhere to the project root like so:
 ```
 ln -s /usr/src/fastText/fasttext .
 ln -s /data/cc.fi.300.bin .